xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/decompiling_attempt/readme.md

 ### Function Main

 #### Interesting note: ChromeLoader displays a fake error for the user and has a delayed execution.
+This encourages the user to click multiple times.

 ```cs
 private static void Main(string[] args)